-61 The Clean Heat Quality Policies and Procedures document describes guidelines whereby Clean Heat projects are assessed, and outlines process for feedback and corrective action where applicable. https://cleanheat.ny.gov/assets/pdf/Quality-Policies-Procedures.pdf associated with each application.
+&lt;sup>81 The Clean Heat Quality Policies and Procedures document describes guidelines whereby Clean Heat projects are assessed, and outlines process for feedback and corrective action where applicable. https://cleanheat.ny.gov/assets/pdf/Quality-Policies-Procedures.pdf

+The Field Assessment process will employ sampling methods proportionate to the likely program risk associated with each application.
 Specifically, a site assessment will likely occur for every project until the Participating Contractor has a proven successful track record under the incentive program, after which a sampling protocol will be followed.
 Projects contributing a disproportionate share of anticipated savings or employing novel solutions and custom savings estimate methods will receive increased scrutiny to identify opportunities for improvement as soon as possible.
 For larger-scale projects that pursue a custom incentive and require additional engineering review, the statewide assessment process (as applicable to the project and technology) will be supplemented with any utility-specific assessments and processes.

 Field Assessments will be conducted by qualified independent third-party contractors having associated expertise and using the appropriate comprehensive checklists.
 The checklists include the criteria established for NYS Clean Heat and for each category of technology supported under the program.
-Checklists are available on the NYS Clean Heat Resources webpage under Standards and Field Assessments for the following technologies62:
+Checklists are available on the NYS Clean Heat Resources webpage under Standards and Field Assessments are for the following technologies:

-- Air Source Heat Pumps
+- 1. Air Source Heat Pumps

+- 2. Air to Water Heat Pumps

-- 2. Ground Source Heat Pumps
+- 3. Ground Source Heat Pumps

-- 3. Heat Pump Water Heaters
+- 4. Heat Pump Water Heaters